Rubik's Cube Mechanics

 The Pieces of the Cube

 Next, let's look at edge pieces.
-There are twelve edge pieces on a Rubik's Cube, although you can only see nine (the 'E' pieces) in the diagram.
-Each edge piece has two stickers, of two adjacent colors.
-Two opposing colors can never be on the same edge.
-Notice with edges that, even if an edge is in the right place, it can be flipped and have the wrong orientation, so that the colors will be on the wrong sides.
-To solve an edge, it has to be in the right place and correctly flipped.
+There are twelve edge pieces on a Rubik's Cube, although you can only see nine in this diagram.
+Each edge piece has two stickers, and these two stickers are always from adjacent centers.
+No two opposite colors can ever be on the same edge.
+An edge has two orientations, which means that there are two ways it can be placed in each spot.
+Thus, it's possible for an edge to be in the right place, but misoriented ("flipped").

 Turns